Yakaré Niakaté

-Yakaré Niakaté (born 12 January 1997) is a French-born Malian footballer who plays as a defender for US Orléans and the Mali women's national team.
+Yakaré Niakaté (born 12 January 1997) is a professional footballer who plays as a defender for Seconde Ligue club Nice.
+Born in France, she represents Mali at international level.

 Club career

 Niakaté is a ASJ Soyaux product.
 She has played for Stade Brestois 29, US Saint-Malo and Orléans in France.

 International career

 Niakaté competed for Mali at the 2018 Africa Women Cup of Nations, playing in three matches.